ziglang/zig-spec/spec/disorganized_facts_about_zig.md

 # Disorganized Facts About Zig

-Please not that this document may contain outdated, incomplete, or incorrect information.
+Please note that this document may contain outdated, incomplete, or incorrect information.
 It is purely for organization purposes and is still undergoing heavy editing.

 The term "This Document" should be interpreted as referring to the eventual spec that this turns into, not this scratchpad.